gydata5/gydata5/README.md

 Welcome to My GitHub Profile! 👋
 Hi there!
-I’m Georgina (@gydata5) — a passionate explorer of the digital world, dedicated to diving into all things Data Science.
+I’m Georgina (@gydata5) — a passionate explorer of the digital world with a unique background in mortgage operations, intelligence analysis, and criminal justice.
+I'm dedicated to continuous growth, with a strong focus on data analytics and real-world problem-solving.

-About Me
+🔎 About Me

-👀 Interests: Sports, the military, working out, and video games.
+🎓 Education:

-🌱 Currently Learning: Data Science, and loving every challenging moment of it!
+Master of Science in Criminal Justice – American Public University System

-💞️ Collaborations: Not looking to collaborate at the moment, but feel free to connect and share ideas.
+Data Analytics Certificate – Google/Coursera (or update if different)

-📫 Reach Me: gmyoung0513@gmail.com
+👀 Interests: Sports, military service, working out, and video games 🌱 Currently Learning: Advanced techniques in data analytics — and loving every challenging moment!
 😄 Pronouns: She/Her
 ⚡ Fun Fact: From my old apartment in Texas, I used to have a direct view of Mexico!

-What You’ll Find Here
+📂 What You’ll Find Here

-This GitHub is where I document my journey in Data Science.
+This GitHub is where I document and share my journey in Data Science and Analytics.
-Expect:
+Expect to find:

-Projects that reflect my learning and creativity.
+🔬 Projects that reflect both my learning and creativity

-Scripts and Notebooks packed with insights and problem-solving techniques.
+📊 Python scripts, Jupyter notebooks, and Tableau dashboards

-A Passion for growth and exploration in tech.
+💡 Real-world problem-solving with a passion for tech and growth

-Let's Connect!
+💬 Let's Connect!

-While I’m not currently seeking collaborations, I’m always open to friendly conversations.
-Drop me an email or simply follow my profile to stay updated.
+💌 Reach Me: gmyoung0513@gmail.com

-Thank you for stopping by — I’m excited to share this journey with you! 🚀
+🤝 Collaborations: Not currently open to projects, but always happy to chat or exchange ideas 🔔 Follow to stay updated on my latest projects and learning milestones